libuyu/PhantomDanceDataset/README.md

 2. Configure scenes
    - Drag and drop the character model under Animations into the scene or or import your own models.
    - **Note**: the model should be T-posed.
 If your model in Scene window is not in T-pose, rotate bones manually to fit T-pose.
-   - Add Timeline to the model and create a Animation Track.
+   - Drag the model gameobject to the Timeline
-   - If you don't know anything about Timeline, you can check [here](https://docs.unity3d.com/2021.3/Documentation/Manual/com.unity.timeline.html)
-   - If need, create a Audio Track for music.

 3. Bone Mapping
    - Since the skeletal structure of the model is different from the naming, you need to manually match the bones when using it.